 The recent development of nanoscale materials and assembly techniques has resulting in the manufacturing of high-density computational systems.
 These systems consist of nanometer-scale elements and are likely to have many manufacturing imperfections (defects); thus, defect-tolerance is considered as one of the most some algorithms for repairing defective crosspoints in a nanoscale crossbar architecture; furthermore we estimate the efficiency and cost-effectiveness of each algorithm.
 Also, for a given design and manufacturing environment, we propose a cost-driven method to find a balanced solution by which figures of merit such as area, repair time and reconfiguration cost can be taken into account.
 Probabilistic parameters are utilized in the proposed cost-driven method for added flexibility.

-Y. Yellambalase et al., "Cost-Driven Repair of a Nanowire Crossbar Architecture," Proceedings of the 2006 6th IEEE Conference on Nanotechnology, Institute of Electrical and Electronics Engineers (IEEE), Jan 2006.
+Y. Yellambalase et al., "Cost-Driven Repair of a Nanowire Crossbar Architecture," Proceedings of the 6th IEEE Conference on Nanotechnology (2006, Cincinnati, OH), vol. 1, pp. 347-350, Institute of Electrical and Electronics Engineers (IEEE), Jul 2006.